Somali youth feel hopeful, despite challenges

 The Women Civilian Protection Unit (WCPU)- part of the United Nations Development Programme’s (UNDP) Community Security project - has helped young people like Ali turn their lives around.
 A community-based group of women, the WCPU works with the Youth for Change (Y4C) programme - a joint initiative between UNDP, UNICEF and the International Labour Organisation (ILO) - to help young Somalis affiliated with armed groups renounce violence by sensitizing them on the adverse impact of conflict and violence on their country.

 Launched in 2011, the programme provides young people with an opportunity for rehabilitation and personal development through educational activities, social rehabilitation, economic integration, and leadership training.
-The programme is funded by the Government of Japan, which contributed US$12 million between 2011 to 2013.
+The programme is funded by the Government of Japan, which contributed US$12 million.

-This month, Ali will graduate from the Y4C programme, where he and more than 1,650 peers learned about peace-building and governance, and took classes in art, drama, and the Quran in addition to playing sports.
+Ali has since graduated from the Y4C programme, where he and more than 1,650 peers learned about peace-building and governance, and took classes in art, drama and the Quran in addition to playing sports.
 They were also equipped with vocational skills, and Ali learned the skills he needs to become a mechanic, which will provide him with a steady income.

 The largest draw of the programme for Ali was an opportunity to play football again.
 “I found my old passion again: football!
 I ran miles to get myself into shape because before I was always smoking.
 I stopped all this and focused on becoming the greatest football player of Mogadishu,” beamed Ali.